daedalus/MercifulStalinSort/README.md

 - Bucket Sort excels with uniformly distributed data but is less optimal with clustered inputs, and Fib Shell Sort occupies a middle ground in performance.

-## 4. Detailed Analysis of Contiguous Block Sort (CBS)
+## 4. Detailed Analysis of Contiguous Block Sort

 ### Overview

-Contiguous Block Sort (CBS) is designed to leverage existing order within an array by first identifying the longest contiguous (sorted) subarray.
+Contiguous Block Sort is designed to leverage existing order within an array by first identifying the longest contiguous (sorted) subarray.
 The algorithm then focuses on sorting the remaining unsorted segments.

 ### Implementations